tantalim/tantalim-docs/docs/models.md

 In these cases, a function may be expected.

 #### dataType
 Optional parameter that describes the type of column this represents.
-If not specified, it should (probably??) use the `basisColumn.dataType` value.
+If not specified, it will default to [`basisColumn.dataType`](tables#columns) value.
+Refer to [Data Types](datatypes) for more information.

-* TODO - list out the valid data types
-* Boolean

 #### fieldDefault
 Optional parameter that describes any default values when inserting a new instance into the set.